Right of First Refusal in Utah Parenting Plans Dustin February 23, 2026

 Common situations where it can hurt

 It often hurts when the parents live far apart, when a parent’s work schedule is unpredictable, or when the co-parenting relationship is high-conflict and every communication turns into an argument.
-In those cases, a broad right of first refusal can create daily friction.
-It can also interfere with reasonable family support, such as grandparents or trusted relatives who have long been part of the child’s routine.
+In those cases, a broad clause can create daily friction.

-Parents live within 10 to 20 minutesPickup is realistic, and short gaps can become meaningful extra parent-timeIf communication is hostile, the constant coordination can create conflict
+Parents live within 10 to 20 minutesPickup is realistic, and short gaps can become meaningful extra parent-time.If communication is hostile, constant coordination can create conflict.

-Parents live far apartMay still help for long absences if travel is feasibleCan become unworkable if the travel time is longer than the childcare need
+Parents live far apartMay still help for long absences if travel is feasible.Can become unworkable if travel time is longer than the childcare need.

-One parent uses a sitter oftenReduces surrogate care and can reduce childcare costsCan become a control point if the clause is triggered too easily
+One parent uses a sitter oftenReduces surrogate care and may reduce childcare costs.Can become a control point if the clause is triggered too easily.

 The reel below discusses how many judges tend to view right of first refusal clauses in real custody cases, including what makes a clause feel reasonable versus what makes it feel like a conflict magnet.